Click here to listen to a reading of this blog:

-This recipe creates a sweet, gooey chocolate brownie with a crisp, cracked top, which is also gluten, nut and (could be) soya and dairy free, but do check the labels of any ingredients you use.
+This recipe creates a sweet, gooey chocolate brownie with a crisp, cracked top, which is also gluten-free.

 Prep time: 5-10 minutes